 BIT was created inside the UK government in 2010 as the first government organization dedicated to applying behavioral science to policy and programs.
 Indeed, we created the term “behavioral insights.”
 We became a separate social purpose corporation in 2014; in 2015, we opened our North America office and work in a fast-paced and collaborative environment in Brooklyn, NY.
-This role will offer the opportunity for travel both inside and outside the United States.

 Who we are looking for

 We are searching for an experienced candidate to develop and lead a portfolio of projects with US-based and international clients.
 Senior Advisors at BIT come from a range of backgrounds, and there is no single profile required for success.
 However, the following backgrounds and qualifications are often helpful for the role:

 - Familiarity with core concepts of behavioral science, randomized controlled trials, and other evaluation methodologies

 - Experience balancing multiple priorities and projects in a work environment, particularly in a client-facing role

 - Experience working in or with government agencies, multilateral organizations, or philanthropies

 - Experience working in or with traditionally underrepresented communities.

 - Strong communication skills

 - Ability to work collaboratively with teammates and clients with a broad range of backgrounds, political affiliations, and skillsets